soundpress/RulesOfNYC/docs/c43/index.rst

 *§ 10-01 Purpose.* ::

-These rules establish submission and meeting participation requirements ("Pre-Application Process") prior to the filing of land use applications pursuant to the Zoning Resolution and Sections 197-a, 197-c, 197-d, 199, 200, and 201 of the New York City Charter or of applications for environmental review pursuant to 62 RCNY Ch.
-5. The purpose of these rules is to:
+These rules establish submission and meeting participation requirements ("Pre-Application Process") prior to the filing of land use applications pursuant to the Zoning Resolution and §§ 197-a, 197-c, 197-d, 199, 200, and 201 of the New York City Charter or of applications for environmental review pursuant to 62 RCNY Chapter 5.
+The purpose of these rules is to:

 (a) assist potential applicants or their designated representatives ("Applicants") and the Department of City Planning ("Department") in identifying the land use and environmental issues related to a proposed project and the land use applications and applications for environmental review necessary to facilitate the proposed project; and